ShdwBrngr/YouTube-and-Spotify-Data-Analysis/README.md

 ## **Future Plans**
 - Build an interactive dashboard
-- Update for easier usage for other people

 ## **Getting Started with Your Own Data**
 1. Export your data from **Google Takeout**